ellyhae/Flux-CI-CD/README.md

 ![Actor Diagram](assets/project_diagram-2.png)

 As shown, the image name would depend on whether a tag was used or not.
-The kubernetes cluster would only update to version with the same major version and ignore all non semver named images, i.e. main-j7gjk-12034 would be ingored.
+The kubernetes cluster would only update to versions with the same major version and ignore all non semver named images, i.e. main-j7gjk-12034 would be ingored.

 As a basis we would use the deployment demo presented in the lecture.
 We would update the CI pipeline to produce the naming discussed above.
-We would then add [Flux image updates](https://fluxcd.io/flux/guides/image-update/).
+We would then add Flux for manifest synchronization and [Flux image updates](https://fluxcd.io/flux/guides/image-update/) for automatic version updating.

 ### Demo